 Web Marketing 2017 Challenges

-At the dawn of the new year, let's take a look at the rapidly changing affiliate marketing landscape of 2017.
-Here are some of the expected challenges we'll face together.
+Let's take a look at the rapidly changing affiliate marketing landscape of 2017.
+Here are some upcoming challenges, including Adblock.

 A lot of things happened in 2016: We saw the continual phasing out of Flash marking its definitive end; we saw Virtual Reality gain more market share & gain greater ground; and to most certainly no one’s joy, we began to feel the ripple-like effect of changes made to Visa’s chargeback policies and regulations.